dlao2/xa-gatsby-netlify/content/staff.md

     other-photo: assets/JoeNewell.jpg
     headshot: assets/MishaelNewell-Headshot.jpg
     bio-photo: assets/JoeNewell.jpg
+  - biography: >-
-  - biography: David Lao has been involved with Chi Alpha as a staff since Fall 2014 and has recently completed Chi Alpha’s Campus Missionary In-Training (CMIT) internship at NC State for the 2017-2018 school year.
+      David Lao has been involved with Chi Alpha as a staff since Fall 2014 and has recently completed Chi Alpha’s Campus Missionary In-Training (CMIT) internship at NC State for the 2017-2018 school year.
 David is originally from Albemarle, NC, a small city close to Charlotte.
 He graduated from UNC-Chapel Hill in 2012 with a BA in Math, and to this day people still ask him how exams are going.
-David loves to hear testimonies that demonstrates God’s love, faithfulness, and provisions, and looks forward to seeing more people experience God’s presence and come to know Christ as Lord and Savior.
+David loves to hear testimonies that demonstrates God’s love, and he looks forward to seeing more people experience God’s presence and come to know Christ as Lord and Savior.

       He loves to eat and values a fit lifestyle.
-      Perhaps due to his unique personality he finds himself the source of everyone’s laughter.
+He has a way of making other people laugh, or at least finds himself the source of laughter.
 He also enjoys playing Nintendo video games and watching anime.
     name: David Lao
     photo: assets/DavidLao-Headshot.jpg
     other-photo: assets/DavidLao.jpg
-    headshot: assets/DavidLao-Headshot.jpg
+    headshot: assets/davidlao-headshot.jpg
     bio-photo: assets/DavidLao.jpg
   - name: Seth Collins
     photo: assets/SethCollins-Headshot.jpg